lmw95/stayverticalpolestudio/README.md

 * I expect the social media links to work and open in another tab so that I can join the local community
 * I want to know more about the instructors credentials so that I can recommend them to my friends
 * I want a clear and simple booking system that I can use quickly
-* I want to see further reviews so that I can recommend to my friends
+* I want to see reviews so that I can recommend to my friends
-* I want to see class sizes so that I can plan for future classes
+* I want to see opening times/timetable so that I can plan for future classes
 * I want to know about COVID-19 precautions so I know I will be safe during my lessons
 * I want to be able to buy merchandise so that I can represent the pole studio when in public
+* I want to be able to leave a review on TripAdvisor so I can promote the company
 * I want to see that there is a refund and cancellation policy so that I can get my money back if I miss a class

 ### Business owner: